South Korea sends plane to US to bring back workers detained in immigration raid

 South Korea’s government later said it reached an agreement with the U.S. for the release of the workers.

 South Korean TV footage showed the charter plane, a Boeing 747-8i from Korean Air, taking off at Incheon International Airport, just west of Seoul.
-South Korea’s Foreign Ministry earlier said it was pushing to have the charter plane depart from the U.S. as early as Wednesday U.S. time.
+South Korea’s Foreign Ministry said it was talking with U.S. officials about letting the plane return home with the released workers as soon as possible.
+But it said the plane cannot depart from the U.S. on Wednesday as South Korea earlier wished due to an unspecified reason involving the U.S. side.

 The Korean workers are currently being held at an immigration detention center in Folkston in southeast Georgia.
-South Korean media reported that they will be freed and moved to Atlanta to take the charter plane that will bring them back home on Thursday evening.
+South Korean media reported they will be freed and driven 285 miles (460 kilometers) by bus to Atlanta to take the charter plane.

 South Korean officials said they've been negotiating with the U.S. to win “voluntary” departures of the workers, rather than deportations that could result in making them ineligible to return to the U.S. for up to 10 years.